Travel in Austria

 Palais Epstein

-This impressive palace building was constructed at the end of the 19th century for the wealthy Jewish banker Gustav Ritter von Epstein.
-The architect who built it was Theophil Freiherr von Hansen, who also designed the nearby Austrian Parliament building.
+At the end of the 19th century, the wealthy Jewish banker Gustav Ritter von Epstein commissioned the construction of this impressive palace building.
+The architect who built it was Theophil Freiherr von Hansen, who also designed the nearby Austrian Parliament building and University of Vienna.
 The 5-story building is designed in the Neo-Renaissance style.
-Due to financial difficulties, Epstein was forced to sell the building to an English gas company.
+In 1876, financial difficulties forced Epstein to sell it to an English gas company.
 The palace continued to change ownership and served for 10 years after the war as the headquarters of the Soviets.
 It was later used for a time as a branch of the Austrian Academy of Music and Arts.
 Today, the palace is part of the Austrian Parliament.
 In its basement, there is an exhibition about the history of the palace and its owners.
 It is also possible to join guided tours in English inside the palace.

 Guided tour of Palais Epstein